-- 5.1 Plan Provisions Taken into Account All provisions of the plan adopted and effective on or before the start of the plan year should generally be taken into account in developing the costs, as should administrative practices with respect to matters not directly addressed in the plan. - 5.2 Timing of Plan Changes The treatment of prospective plan changes should be appropriate to the purpose for which the calculation is being performed.
-In general: - a.
+5.2.2 Plan Provisions-All provisions of the plan adopted and effective on or before the start of the plan year should generally be taken into account in measuring pension obligations, as should administrative practices with respect to matters not directly addressed in the plan.

+The treatment of prospective plan changes should be appropriate to the purpose for which the calculation is being performed.
+In general:

+- a.
 Provisions adopted on or before the calculation date and effective during the plan year should be reflected on at least a pro rata basis. - b.
 Provisions adopted on or before the calculation date which are not effective until future years may, but need not, be reflected in current year funding or cost allocations. - c.
 Provisions adopted after the calculation date need not be reflected until the following year. - d.
-For purposes of projecting future years' funding or cost allocations, likely future changes in provisions, may, but need not, be reflected.
+For purposes of projecting future years' funding or cost allocations, likely future changes in provisions, may, but need not, be reflected. - 5.2.3 Asset and Participant Information-The actuary should consider the following issues with respect to the quality of information used for calculations: - a.
+Reliance-The actuary will generally rely on the plan administrator, plan sponsor or other qualified third party for asset and participant information.
+While not responsible for auditing the information, the actuary should verify its reasonableness both directly and against other available information, such as prior years' data and reported benefit payments.
+If the actuary is not satisfied as to the reasonableness of the information, further inquiry should be made until the actuary is so satisfied.